tikendraw/cli-ai/README.md

 ```

 ### Configuration
-- Set the default model to use
+- Set the default model to use.

 Based on Litellm , so most of the models are supported (https://github.com/BerriAI/litellm)
 ```bash
 cli config default_model <model_name>
 ```

-- Set the default ask user behavior
+- Set the default ask user behavior, when code is about to run it asks user if he wants to run it or not
   - always      # ask user always
   - never       # ask user never
   - sometimes   # ask user when llms suggests to ask
 ```bash
 cli config ask_user <always|never|sometimes>
 ```